 Through play our children develop and explore and develop learning experiences, which help them make sense of the world.
 The adults model play and play sensitively with the children, fitting in with their plans and ideas.
 The children are encouraged to try new activities and judge risks for themselves.
 We talk to them about how we get better at things through effort and practice and that we can all learn when things go wrong.
 They practice and build up ideas learning how to control themselves and understand the need for rules.
-They have the opportunity to think creatively alongside other children as well as on their own, with behaviour for learning often being modelled by Year 1 pupils when they are together for play.
+They have the opportunity to think creatively alongside other children as well as on their own.